Grounds for divorce (United States): Financial backing

 A common reason cited as grounds for divorce is one spouse's unwillingness to support the other financially even though he or she has the economic means to do so.
-Part of the concept of marriage is its role of joining people; when two individuals come together in a marital union, the sharing of resources is one of many expected outcomes.
-If someone in the marriage intentionally and maliciously refuses to uphold this communal monetary expectation, then the other person can file for divorce in response.
+Part of the concept of marriage is its role of joining people; when two individuals marry, the sharing of resources is often one of many expected outcomes.
+If someone in the marriage refuses to uphold this communal monetary expectation, then the other person can file for divorce.